GovTechSIOT/DECADA_PLAYBOOK/docs/FAQ/On_Boarding_Phase.md

 **Q3**: How do we connect real devices to DECADA and get their reported data?

 **A3**: Real devices can be connected to DECADA directly or through a gateway proxy via MQTT/HTPP/CoAP.
 You need to create a device model, create a product, and register the device on DECADA.
 DECADA provides standard C/Java/Node.js/Python device SDKs for development.

+**Q4**: Is it possible to stream video analytics to DECADA?

+**A4**: It is possible as long as your devices is capable of support the relevant SDK or protocols.
+Refer to [DECADA SDK/API](SDK_API/Introduction.md) for more information.

+Alternately, you may procure an edge to connect your camera to it and onboard to DECADA as a edge and sub-devices relationship.

 ### Device Connectivity